-Point of Sale Finance / Buy Now Pay Later Market Insight Report 2022
+Point of Sale Finance / Buy Now Pay Later Market Insight Report 2024

 This report focuses on the UK market for point of sale, or POS, finance.
-Also known as retail finance, in-store credit, store instalment credit or Buy Now Pay Later (BNPL), it refers to loans provided by, or on behalf of, a retailer to enable a consumer to make a specific purchase.
+Also known as retail finance, in-store credit, store instalment credit, or Buy Now Pay Later (BNPL), it refers to loans provided by, or on behalf of, a retailer to enable a consumer to make a specific purchase.

 The report quantifies the market size in loans outstanding, new lending and loan provider revenues, historical growth rates and levels of industry profitability.
-It segments the market between conventional POS finance and BNPL.

 Objectives of the report